nicarq/sovereign-sdk/examples/demo-rollup/README.md

 Usage: sov-cli transactions import from-file <COMMAND>

 Commands:
-  bank                A subcommand for the `bank` module sequencer-registry  A subcommand for the `sequencer_registry` module value-setter        A subcommand for the `value_setter` module prover-incentives   A subcommand for the `prover_incentives` module accounts            A subcommand for the `accounts` module nonces              A subcommand for the `nonces` module nft                 A subcommand for the `nft` module help                Print this message or the help of the given subcommand(s)
+  bank                 A subcommand for the `bank` module sequencer-registry   A subcommand for the `sequencer_registry` module value-setter         A subcommand for the `value_setter` module attester-incentives  A subcommand for the `attester_incentives` module prover-incentives    A subcommand for the `prover_incentives` module accounts             A subcommand for the `accounts` module nonces               A subcommand for the `nonces` module nft                  A subcommand for the `nft` module help                 Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help